bahrus/xtal-element/README.md

 Again, for HTML-centric environments (such as server-centric or HTML-module based web components) why not use web components for this?

-Two libraries recommended as compatible with xtal-element are [iff-diff](https://github.com/bahrus/iff-diff) and [laissez-dom](https://github.com/bahrus/laissez-dom).
+Three libraries recommended as compatible with xtal-element are [if-diff](https://github.com/bahrus/if-diff), [iff-diff](https://github.com/bahrus/iff-diff) and [laissez-dom](https://github.com/bahrus/laissez-dom).

 ## Development Section Wrap-up